atimchula/Giantbomb-dl/README.md

 Node.js must be installed as well on the machine.

-After that, download the template you want, and put it in a folder with the show name, and run it.
+After that, download the template you want, and put it in a folder with the show name, update the script with your API key, and run it.